How do you turn a profit from your product, produce marketing content, and launch your funding search?

 I called my roommate into my bedroom/office space to show her what I was seeing on my screen.
 “This changes everything,” I practically whispered, sure that this portal was the beginning of a connected world I only dreamt of as a kid.

 I answered instantly.
 “World peace,” and I meant it.
 My brother had come back from Vietnam a wreck.
 PTSD.
 Clinical depression.
 I’d watched war on TV nightly.
-And I’d felt war all around me, growing up in the late 60s, the anger of the Blacks, my working mother, and most all women suffocating under our servitude to men.
+And I’d felt war all around me, growing up in the early 70s.
 “I wish that everyone would be nicer to each other, and take care of each other instead of fighting all the time.”

 “That’s a stupid wish,” my sister said, sitting in the passenger seat.
 I cowered in the back seat, and shut up.
 “It’ll never happen.
 Violence is part of our nature.
 We wouldn’t be here today without it, since we have no other defenses like other animals on Earth.”
 She was 2 yrs older than me.
 Surely, she must be right.
 She wished for a new purse.

 “This changes everything,” I’d said to my roommate as I browsed the internet that first time.
 And I believed it.
 A portal to the world would let us see how others lived, and let others see what was possible.
 In 1960s – 1990s U.S., most of us had a place to live in, and enough to eat every day.
 Most kids were vaccinated from horrific diseases, and didn’t die from the flu.
 We got a free education, through at least high school, and 20 – 30% of the population got a college education as well.
 And in California, college was cheap, making it accessible to most anyone.